archesproject/arches-modular-reports/README.md

 #### `ReportHeader`

 Displays the report title or descriptor.
 The descriptor can include references to node values by referencing the node_alias from within `<>` brackets.
-Additionally, if a node in brackets contains more then 1 entry (eg: concept-list or resource-instance-list) then the number of those values can be limited via the `node_alias_options` property and a separator character can be specified.
+Additionally, if a node in brackets contains more than 1 entry (eg: concept-list or resource-instance-list) then the number of those values can be limited via the `node_alias_options` property and a separator character can be specified.

 ```json
 {